fadialailan/next-porfolio/README.md

 # Running

+## Environment Variables

+a `.env.sample` file has been provided, fill in the environment variables and rename the file to `.env.local`

 ## Dependencies

 run the following in order to install the dependencies, I will use npm but you can use any npm alternative like yarn, pnpm, bun and e.t.c: